 OSINT : How I find back owners when I found something

-This time it happens at Gare de Lyon, a french station, where I found a transportation card owned by someone that we’ll call Anna.
+This time, the scene unfolds at Gare de Lyon, a bustling French station, where I stumbled upon a transportation card belonging to someone we’ll call Anna.

 Car fix